OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Experimental Platform

-This study involves assessing OPTiML without the CV-SIM.
-This module is an important part of OPTiML, enhancing the model's ability to capture subtle dependencies across different viewpoints.
+\textbf{Relevance of CV-SIM Module.} This study involves assessing OTCXR without the CV-SIM.
+This module is an important part of OTCXR, enhancing the model's ability to capture subtle dependencies across different viewpoints.
 The observed decrease in performance highlights its significance in maintaining and enriching the overall feature space.

-Further, we discarded both $var$ and $cov$ regularization and the CV-SIM module from OPTiML.
-The combined absence of these components leads to a further decline in performance, emphasizing these elements' cumulative impact on the OPTiML framework's overall effectiveness.
-The results demonstrate that the optimal configuration yields the highest performance, where both $var$ and $cov$ regularization and the CV-SIM module are included in OPTiML.
+Further, we discarded both $var$ and $cov$ regularization and the CV-SIM module from OTCXR.
+The combined absence of these components leads to a further decline in performance, emphasizing the cumulative impact of these elements on the overall effectiveness of the OTCXR framework.
+The results demonstrate that the optimal configuration, where both $var$ and $cov$ regularization and the CV-SIM module are included in OTCXR, yields the highest performance